TheAlpha16/Writeups/Try Hack Me/LazyAdmin/LazyAdmin.md

 Whoa It's a reverse shell..
 And we have write access to this file

-Change the host IP and port to our local machine's IP and run the command `sudo /usr/bin/perl /home/itguy/backup.pl` will give us the shell as `root`.
+Change the host IP and port to our local machine's IP and running the command `sudo /usr/bin/perl /home/itguy/backup.pl` will give us the shell as `root`.

 <br>